tangowithcode/tango_with_django_2/manuscript/chapter2.md

 T> ### Delete when Complete!
 T> When you have finished with the tests for a particular chapter, we **highly recommend** that you delete the module that you moved over to your `rango` directory.
 In the example above, we'd be looking to delete `tests_chapter3.py`.
 Once you have confirmed your solution passes the tests we provide, there's no need for the module anymore.
 Just delete it -- don't clutter your repository up with these modules!

+T> ### Test Updates
+T> Over time, we may release updates to the unit test files if an issue is raised, or we decide to add extra tests.
+You should keep an eye on the repository for any changes -- if you cloned it to your computer, you can simply `git pull` to retrieve updates.